containerd/containerd/docs/containerd-2.0.md

 ### CRI v1alpha2 API has been removed

 Deprecated in containerd v1.7, support for the CRI v1alpha2 API has been removed.
-Users should migrate to use CRI v1 instead. k8s users can reference containerd's [kubernetes support](../RELEASES.md#kubernetes-support) matrix to verify support for their Kubernetes version.
+Users should migrate to use CRI v1 instead. k8s users can reference containerd's ["Kubernetes support"](../RELEASES.md#kubernetes-support) matrix to verify support for their Kubernetes version.

 ### AUFS snapshotter has been removed

 Deprecated in containerd v1.7, the built-in `aufs` snapshotter has been removed.
 As an alternative, it is recommended to use the `overlayfs` snapshotter.
-See [`snapshotters/README.md`](snapshotters/README.md) for more details.
+See the ["Snapshotters"](snapshotters/README.md) document for more details.

 ### `cri-containerd-(cni-)-VERSION-OS-ARCH.tar.gz` release bundles have been removed